marcocaldera/expert-system-travel-ios/README.md

-# CLIPS expert system and iOS
+# CLIPS expert system and iOS UI

 `./Rules` contains the clips files of a travel-agency project